sapnakhandelwal/Weather-Data-Analysis/README.md

 Analysis -

-a.
-Load the dataset in Power BI
+1. Load the dataset in Power BI
-b.
-Transorm the dataset by handling the missing values, changing the column names, removing the unimporant column for current analysis
+2. Transorm the dataset by handling the missing values, changing the column names, removing the unimporant column for current analysis
-c.
-Creating the heriarchy for Date
+3. Creating the heriarchy for Date
-d.
-Create the charts and format the visualization
+4. Create the charts and format the visualization

 ![image](https://github.com/sapnakhandelwal/Weather-Data-Analysis/assets/147053399/3bea4824-4d0e-4a4e-b878-bf167e534045)